evanwill/refine-lessons/openrefine-urls.md

 > Test out a transformation to see what happens--it is very easy to undo!
 > The full history of operations is recorded in the `Undo / Redo` tab.

-Clicking `ok` with this expression will result in a blank column, a common cause of confusion when working with arrays.
+Clicking *Ok* with this expression will result in a blank column, a common cause of confusion when working with arrays.
 Refine will not store an array object as a cell value.
 It is necessary to use `toString()` or `join()` to convert the array into a string variable.
 The `join()` function concatenates an array with the specified separator.